Partial Least Squares Regression

 The core idea of PLSR

-What if, instead of maximizing the variance explained in X, we maximize the covariance explained between X and Y?
+What if, instead of choosing components based only on variance in \(\mathbf{X}\), we choose latent directions that maximize the covariance between scores derived from \(\mathbf{X}\) and \(\mathbf{Y}\)?

 What is covariance?